Depending on various current estimates, our galaxy is thought to have somewhere in the region of 100-500 thousand million stars.

 Finally, look at how far humanity has come in the last 1 million years; as long as we haven't been wiped out by cosmic misfortune or the worst elements of our own species?
 1 million years should be more than enough time to colonise the entire galaxy!

-Challenge Gregory SW Cooper to a bet on this prediction!
+Challenge Gregory Stewart Cooper to a bet on this prediction!